curtcox/Viewer/docs/import-export-json-format.md

 ## Overview

-The Viewer application uses a JSON-based format for exporting and importing user data across different instances.
+The Viewer application uses a JSON-based format for exporting and importing global configuration data across different instances.
 This format supports **Content-Addressed Storage (CAS)** via CID (Content Identifier) references, allowing efficient storage and transfer of large or duplicate content.

-The import/export system enables users to:
+The import/export system enables operators to:
-- **Export** their aliases, servers, variables, secrets, change history, and application source files
+- **Export** aliases, servers, variables, secrets, change history, and application source files
 - **Import** data from other Viewer instances or backup files
 - **Transport** complete configurations between development, staging, and production environments
-- **Backup** and restore user data with integrity verification
+- **Backup** and restore configuration data with integrity verification

 ## Version History